taataa/tapspace/docs/api.md

 ## taaspace.SpaceViewHTML(space, htmlContainer)

-Is an Emitter, SpaceNode, SpacePlane, SpaceTransformer, and SpaceRectangle.
+Is an Emitter, AbstractNode, AbstractPlane, SpaceTransformer, and AbstractRectangle.

 Listens events: added, removed, transformed, resized, contentAdded, contentRemoved

-#### #getElementBySpaceNode(spaceNode)
+#### #getElementByAbstractNode(abstractNode)

-Return the HTMLElement that represents the spaceNode in this view.
+Return the HTMLElement that represents the abstractNode in this view.

 Return null if no HTMLElement found.